quarterstar/nixtra/README.md

 - GitHub Pages associated with Nixtra

 are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en), unless otherwise stated explicitly by the respective author of the software and text.

+All third-party open source projects that are subject to copyleft obligations have their license included in the [licenses](licenses) directory.

 [Install]: ./docs/00-installation.md
 [Usage]: ./docs/01-usage.md